 SciCo creates science shows and theatre performances explaining science concepts and phenomena in the most understandable, fun and memorable way, for all ages.

-Theodore has led a number of corporate social responsibility campaigns such as the award winning “Ygeia En Gnosei”, “Healthy Kids” and “Through Earth’s eyes” for various organizations and corporations.
-Among others, he has co-founded and developed the Athens and the Thessaloniki Science Festivals and School Lab, now expanding in Ireland.
+Theodore has led a number of corporate social responsibility campaigns such as the award-winning “Ygeia En Gnosei”, “Healthy Kids” and “Through Earth’s eyes” for various organizations and corporations.
+Among others, he has co-founded and developed the Athens, Mediterranean, Thessaloniki and the Patras Science Festivals as well as School Lab, which is also expanding in Ireland.
 He has co-organised the “Impact Series”, the first workshops on social entrepreneurship via science and technology in Greece and he is also the curator and founder of TEDMED Live Athens and Health Forward.

 He has been working as a professional writer, director, theatre trainer and actor in Greece and France, since 2002.
 He is a member of AbOvo Theatre Group and 8-kick Improv Comedy Group.
 He co-created and participated in various TV shows and has performed in a number of corporate events.
 He is also the founder of a small theatre in Patras.